aissat/easy_localization/README.md

 4. All done!

-### Localization support for multi module/package project
+### 📦 Localization support for multi module/package project

-If you want to add localization support from other modules and packages you can add them via extraAssetLoaders parameter:
+If you want to add localization support from other modules and packages you can add them via `extraAssetLoaders` parameter:

 ```dart
   void main(){